Lewis Bean: Amateur career

 Bean played for the Army Rugby Union.
 He turned out for the Army against the Navy in the 100th anniversary match at Twickenham.

 Bean played for Birmingham Moseley from 2017 to 2019.

 Professional career

-At the start of the 2019-20 season, he was training with Worcester Warriors.
+At the start of the 2019–20 season, he was training with Worcester Warriors.
 He played for the Warriors in the Premiership Rugby Cup and Premiership Shield.

-However Bean was instead signed for the Northampton Saints for their 2019/20 season.
+However Bean was instead signed for the Northampton Saints for their 2019–20 season.

 Bean was loaned to Glasgow Warriors in November 2020.
 He was named on the bench for the Warriors match away to Ulster.
+He became Glasgow Warrior No. 317.
 On 10 February 2021 it was announced that the deal would be made permanent for the coming season.

 Bean returned to Northampton Saints for the rest of the season; but he was then loaned out to Bedford Blues.
 The Bedford side has a partnership deal with the Saints and this saw 12 Saints players, including Bean, move to the Blues for the close of the 2020–21 RFU Championship season.

+Back with Glasgow Warriors, Bean stayed with the club until the summer of 2023.
+He made 40 appearances in total for the club, scoring 4 tries.

+He has now signed for French side Montauban for the 2023–24 season.